fizzflip/ds-coursework/README.md

 - [x] Develop a program to present recursive functions (factorial, greatest common divisor, Fibonacci series)
 - [x] Implement insert operation in a queue.
 - [x] Implement delete operation and searching in a queue.
-- [ ] Implement insertion of a node at the beginning of a singly-linked-list.
-- [ ] Implement insertion of a node at the end of a singly-linked-list.
+- [x] Implement insertion of a node at the start and end of a singly-linked-list.
 - [ ] Implement deletion of a node at the start and end of a singly-linked-list.
 - [ ] Implement an algorithm for searching a node in singly-linked-list.
 - [ ] Write a program for the following sorting methods: